captbullett65/MSCFT/README.md

 Version 4.1B Update:
 MSCFT now includes Nodes A–E, adding new interpretation and time-series modeling capabilities.
-See MSGPT4.1b, Instructions for Use for step-by-step guidance on the full 5-node structure:
+See MSCFT 4.1b, Instructions for Use for step-by-step guidance on the full 5-node structure:

 A: Research context